elenam/SortingCompetitionMaterials2015/README.md

 ## The data
 The data to be sorted consists of strings representing decimal numbers in the range [0, 1).
 Each number has 9 decimal places, padded with zeros as needed: `0.035648700`.
+The number of elements to be sorted will be between 500000 and 5000000.

 ### How is it sorted
 `n1` precedes `n2` in the ordering if and only if one of the following is true: